needletails/needletail-irc/Sources/NeedleTailIRC/Documentation.docc/Documentation.md

 # ``NeedleTailIRC``

-A comprehensive Swift SDK for implementing IRC (Internet Relay Chat) protocol functionality with modern Swift concurrency features.
+A Swift package for parsing, encoding, and framing IRC messages with modern concurrency support.

 ## Overview

-NeedleTailIRC is a production-ready Swift package that provides a complete implementation of the IRC protocol (RFC 2812, RFC 1459) with support for IRCv3 extensions.
-It's designed for building IRC clients, servers, and bots with a focus on type safety, performance, and modern Swift features.
+NeedleTailIRC is a type-safe IRC protocol layer for the NeedleTail stack.
+It handles message parsing and encoding (RFC 2812, RFC 1459), IRCv3 tags, multipart payload chunking, and NIO writer integration.
+Socket and TLS connectivity live in your application — not in this package.

 The SDK offers:

-- **Full IRC Protocol Support**: Complete implementation of RFC 2812 and RFC 1459 standards
-- **IRCv3 Extensions**: Support for modern IRC extensions including message tags and capabilities
+- **Parse & encode**: `NeedleTailIRCParser` and `NeedleTailIRCEncoder`
+- **IRCv3 tags**: Message tag parsing and escaping
-- **Modern Swift Concurrency**: Built with async/await, actors, and structured concurrency
+- **Modern Swift concurrency**: `IRCMessageGenerator` and `PacketBuilder` actors
-- **Type-Safe API**: Strongly typed interfaces for all IRC operations
+- **Type-safe API**: `IRCCommand`, channels, nicks, permissions
-- **Multipart Message Support**: Built-in support for large message chunking and reassembly
+- **Multipart framing**: Large payload chunking and reassembly
-- **DCC Protocol**: Direct Client-to-Client file transfer and chat capabilities
-- **Channel Management**: Comprehensive channel operations and permissions
-- **User Management**: Complete user mode and permission handling
-- **Error Handling**: Robust error handling with detailed error types
-- **Logging Integration**: Built-in logging with NeedleTailLogger
-- **Binary Serialization**: Efficient binary serialization for metadata
+- **DCC command types**: Wire-format encode/decode for DCC-related commands
+- **NIO hooks**: `NeedleTailWriterDelegate` for outbound integration

 ## Quick Start